 Robert Jervis (April 30, 1940 – December 9, 2021) was the Adlai E. Stevenson Professor of International Affairs at Columbia University.

 Specializing in international politics in general and security policy, decision making, and theories of conflict and cooperation in particular, his Why Intelligence Fails: Lessons from the Iranian Revolution and the Iraq War was published by Cornell University Press in April 2010.
 Among his earlier books are American Foreign Policy in a New Era (Routledge, 2005), System Effects: Complexity in Political and Social Life (Princeton, 1997); The Meaning of the Nuclear Revolution (Cornell, 1989); Perception and Misperception in International Politics (Princeton, 1976); and The Logic of Images in International Relations (Columbia, 1989).
-Jervis also is a coeditor of the Security Studies Series published by Cornell University Press.
-He serves on the board of nine scholarly journals, and has authored over 100 publications.
+Jervis also was a coeditor of the Security Studies Series published by Cornell University Press.
+He served on the board of nine scholarly journals, and authored over 100 publications.

 Dr. Jervis earned his BA from Oberlin College in 1962.
 He received his PhD from the University of California, Berkeley in 1968.
 From 1968 to 1974 he was appointed Assistant (1968–1972) and Associate (1972–1974) Professor of Government at Harvard University.
 From 1974 to 1980 he was Professor of Political Science at the University of California, Los Angeles.